KopiasCsaba/ccp_audio_system_manual/for_technicians/video.md

 ## Restarting the stream on one of the platforms

-### About our YouTube stream

-* Our OBS is scripted, so when the OBS live stream starts, it (OBS) executes a command that automatically starts a new live event on YouTube.
-* So if you stop streaming, then re-start, then it will automatically restart youtube also.
-* But you might not want to stop streaming, as it will break other platforms that might be still going, e.g. facebook.

 #### Restarting the YouTube stream

 * In this case, you need to manually start again the youtube live stream: